matthew9510/nestjs-postgres-example/README.md

 # nestjs-database-example

-Example of setting up a backend api to communicate with a postgres database
+Example of setting up a backend api to communicate with a postgres database.